model-checking/kani/CONTRIBUTING.md

 Kani is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.
-We will ask you to confirm the licensing of your contribution.
+By submitting a pull request, you confirm that your contribution is made under the terms of the Apache 2.0 and MIT licenses.